APNIC-Labs/draft-kskroll-sentinel/README.md

    The sentinel process is envisaged to use a test with three names:

-   a.  a name containing the label "._is-ta-<tag-index>.".
-This is a
+   a.  a name containing the left-most label "_is-ta-<tag-index>.".
-       validly signed name so that responses about names in this zone can be authenticated by a validating resolver.
+       This is a validly signed name so that responses about names in this zone can be authenticated by a validating resolver.

-   b.  a name containing the label "._not-ta-<tag-index>.".
-This is
+   b.  a name containing the left-most label "_not-ta-<tag-index>.".
-       also a validly-signed name.
+       This is also a validly-signed name.

    c.  a third name that is signed with a DNSSEC signature that cannot
        be validated.